 - Document everything: If you are physically able, take photos of the accident scene, your injuries, and any property damage.

 - Do not give recorded statements: Insurance adjusters may ask for a recorded statement.
-You are not legally required to provide one, and doing so can hurt your case.
+You are not legally required to provide one, and doing so can affect your claim.
 Politely decline and refer them to your attorney.

 - Preserve evidence: Keep the clothes you were wearing, save physical evidence, and do not repair your vehicle until it has been inspected.